 Businesses will continue to have more and more hiring tools at their disposal, but having the right partner on your side through the sourcing and onboarding of your global team can make all the difference in not only who you hire, but how you hire.

-Velocity Global and our International PEO (Professional Employer Organization) solution has assisted hundreds of organizations in expanding operations into new international markets, helping companies find the best talent to meet their growth objectives.
+Velocity Global and our International PEO (Professional Employer Organization) solution, also known as Global Employer of Record, has assisted hundreds of organizations in expanding operations into new international markets, helping companies find the best talent to meet their growth objectives.

-Want to learn more about how International PEO can have you and your team operating in your new market in record time?
+Want to learn more about how a Global Employer of Record can have you and your team operating in your new market in record time?
 Let’s talk.